Our Vision

 Each Community Work Day, held on weekends approximately once per month,

-will hold space for centering, ritual and collective work, in the theme of the season
+will hold space for grounding, ritual and collective garden tending.

 The general flow of each Community Work Day will be: